ceddlyburge/tournament-organiser/README.md

 Release

 - [ ] create a build, could simply be just on netlify?
-Maybe something else is better though.
+Maybe something else is better though. have elm review in build.
 - [ ] Release app to netlify or similar
 - [ ] Update read with some friendly text
 - [ ] Publicise on canoe polo facebook groups